Loginistaken/Contractor-Coin/README.md

 // Missing Features for Full Deployment

 // ✅ Persistent Blockchain Storage
 // The blockchain currently lacks persistent storage for blocks and transactions.
-// Implement a database solution such as SQLite, LevelDB, or a file-based ledger.
+// Implement a database solution such as SQLite, LevelDB, or a file-based ledger. class BlockchainStorage {
+    // Implementation of database storage for blocks and transactions void storeBlock(Block block);
+    Block retrieveBlock(int blockID);
+};

 // ✅ Peer-to-Peer (P2P) Networking
 // The server listens for connections but does not sync blocks with peers.
-// A node discovery protocol is required to enable full network synchronization.
+// A node discovery protocol is required to enable full network synchronization. class PeerToPeerNetwork {
+public:
+    // Start listening for incoming connections from peers void startServer();
+    // Sync blocks with connected peers
+    void syncBlocksWithPeers();
+    // Handle node discovery and connection to peers void discoverPeers();
+};

 // ✅ Block Validation & Chain Consensus
 // Transactions are not validated, and double-spending is possible.
-// Implement a consensus algorithm such as Proof of Work (PoW) for security.
+// Implement a consensus algorithm such as Proof of Work (PoW) for security. class Consensus {
+public:
+    // Validate the block's hash and transactions before adding it to the blockchain bool validateBlock(Block block);
+    // Proof of Work algorithm to find valid blocks bool proofOfWork(Block block);
+};

 // ✅ Cryptographic Hashing
 // The current implementation uses std::hash, which is not cryptographically secure.
 // Replace it with SHA-256 for Bitcoin-like security.
+#include <openssl/sha.h>
+class Crypto {
+public:
+    // Hash a block using SHA-256
+    std::string sha256Hash(const std::string& input);
+};

 // ✅ Wallet & Transaction Handling
 // There is no mechanism for managing user wallets, balances, or signed transactions.
-// Integrate a cryptographic key system, such as secp256k1 for ECDSA signatures.
+// Integrate a cryptographic key system, such as secp256k1 for ECDSA signatures. class Wallet {
+public:
+    // Generate a new cryptographic keypair (public/private) std::pair<std::string, std::string> generateKeyPair();
+    // Sign a transaction with the private key std::string signTransaction(const std::string& transactionData, const std::string& privateKey);
+    // Verify the transaction signature with the public key bool verifyTransaction(const std::string& transactionData, const std::string& signature, const std::string& publicKey);
+};

 // ✅ Automated Network Deployment
 // The script clones a Git repository and executes commands but lacks multi-node deployment.
-// Utilize a configuration system like Docker or Kubernetes for scalable deployment.
+// Utilize a configuration system like Docker or Kubernetes for scalable deployment. class NetworkDeployment {
+public:
+    // Initialize and configure the multi-node blockchain network void setupMultiNodeNetwork();
+    // Deploy the blockchain on the network using Docker or Kubernetes void deployNetwork();
+    // Execute the necessary commands to deploy nodes void executeDeploymentCommands();
+};

 // Function to simulate Coin Ox Address Generation std::string generateOxAddress() {